 Finally, for the Ticket Body field, add “Body”.

-To make sure the checklists appear how you want them to, press the “Test & Continue” button.
-This will push a test checklist straight through to Process Street.
+To make sure the workflow runs appear how you want them to, press the “Test & Continue” button.
+This will push a test workflow run straight through to Process Street.

-Go to your Process Street account and look for the checklist.
+Go to your Process Street account and look for the workflow run in your Reports dashboard.

-If you’ve followed the steps correctly, you’ll see the new checklist with the title, subject, user email, Intercom link, and ticket body data all pulled through.
+If you’ve followed the steps correctly, you’ll see the new workflow run with the title, subject, user email, Intercom link, and ticket body data all pulled through.

 Now go back to Zapier and press the “Done Editing” button.

-A pop up will then appear, asking you to turn your Zap on.
-By turning it on, the Zap will generate a Process Street support ticket checklist (with the appropriate data pulled in) each time a new conversation is started through Intercom.
+A pop-up will then appear, asking you to turn your Zap on.
+By turning it on, the Zap will generate a Process Street support ticket workflow run (with the appropriate data pulled in) each time a new conversation is started through Intercom.

 Press “Turn Zap On”.